 The Case in Point

 The FirePak is designed to be mounted to the smartphone using a slide-on docking attachment system that begins with a custom Surefire phone case.
 The dual-rail yoke on the back of the FirePak slides into a pair of slots on the back of the svelte phone case Surefire makes.
-It’s mostly held in pace by friction, but there is a mild stopping block that locks the sliding.
-But overcoming the block and following friction to separate the two is done by just sliding them apart.
+It’s mostly held in pace by friction, but there is a stopping block that locks the sliding.
 No buttons or release levers are required to attach or detach the camera from the case.

-In the video above, I had to study how Surefire was using the FirePak on a stand during the filming since the FirePak was the actual lighting source for the video.
+In the video above, I had to study how Surefire was using the FirePak on a stand during the filming, as the FirePak was the actual lighting source for the video.
 Surefire was using a clamp to hold the FirePak.
-I had hoped to repurpose one of my iPod/iPhone tripod clamps, but alas, the FirePak is too narrow to seat in a traditional sized iPhone clamp.
+I had hoped to repurpose one of my iPod/iPhone tripod clamps, but alas, the FirePak is too narrow to seat in a traditional-sized iPhone clamp.
 However, being a photographer in a former life, I did have plenty of Bogen/Manfrotto clamps and arms for studio work, as well as tripods.
-Using a similar solution to Surefire’s video, I was able to position and adjust the FirePak for all smartphone photography and video shooting situations I could create.
-Of course duct tape would also work.
+Using a similar solution to Surefire’s video, I was able to position and adjust the FirePak for all smartphone photography and video-shooting situations I could create.
+Of course, duct tape would also work.
 And it is with this off-camera lighting that the Bluetooth App control of the FirePak really shines!

 There’s an App for that.

-The Surefire FirePak will sell for about $200, but has an accompanying free App called the Surefire FirePak Illuminator that can be downloaded onto your Apple or Android phone.
+The Surefire FirePak will sell for about $200, and the companion app called the Surefire FirePak Illuminator can be downloaded for free onto your Apple or Android phone.
 The App can talk to the FirePak via Bluetooth allowing some on-screen light control and customization.
-Additional features of the App include grid overlays for photo composition, tools for white balance, a self-timer, output levels, exposure brightness (ISO), and Bluetooth controls including battery percentage.
+Additional features of the App include grid overlays for photo composition, tools for white balance, a self-timer, output levels, and exposure brightness (ISO).

-With the dust settling on this new space of high quality studio lighting for a smartphone, it is clear that the trend of student smartphones is not really a trend anymore.
+It is clear that the trend of student smartphones is not really a trend anymore.
 It is the new normal.
-And with all paradigm shifts in capabilities, we as teachers should make sure there is plenty of room in our expectations to address and even assess what might have been impossible last semester.
+And with all paradigm shifts in capabilities, we teachers should make sure there is plenty of room in our expectations to address and even assess what might have been impossible last semester.